iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Network Simplex Algorithm.md

 **High Level Summarizations**:

 The algorithm identifies a spanning tree subgraph $T$ such that it's a *spanning tree solution*.
 It takes arcs that are restricted: $a \in A\setminus T$, depending on the which way it's restricted, it identifies a cycle on the tree, with the arc $a$, and then augment on that cycle depending on the governing boundary types.
+There are a lot of things to consider when understanding this algorithm:
+1. Why does solutions with a tree structure exists?
+2. How to expoits the optimality conditions so that we are improving the flow?
+3. How to update all the information, the potentials, reduced costs, and the tree structure?
+   1. This includes the computation details and how to make them efficient.
+   2. Also includes the type of heuristics one should employ to attain best cost reduction with least computational cost and storage.

 **Reference**: